SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 #### Calculate totals by message time

-To group rows by their message time and calculate different totals for each time, use the **_messagetime** field:
+To group rows by their message time and calculate different totals for each time, use the `_messageTime` field:

 ```sql
 * | limit 10